bootdotdev/curriculum/README.md

 # Qvault's Computer Science Curriculum

-This is my roadmap for [Qvault's computer science program](https://qvault.io).
+This is my roadmap for [Qvault's free-to-audit computer science program](https://qvault.io).

 * Courses with links have already been released
-* All courses are free to audit
+* All courses are free to read and interact with in a "coding sandbox"
-* If you like the courses please consider supporting continued development via a pro subscription
 * Hit the project with a star if you find it useful ⭐
+* Please leave feedback in the form of issues here on Github

 ## An Online Unaccredited CS Degree